rm-rf42/ts-task-script-utils/task_script_utils/datetime_parser/README.md

 - `datetime`: return python `datetime` object.
 - `change_fold()`: change the fold value

 `TSDatetime` allows us to maintain the precision of fractional seconds.
-Using `TSDatetime.datetime` return the python's `datetime` object but we might loose the subseconds precision.
+Using `TSDatetime.datetime` return the python's `datetime` object but we might loose the sub-seconds precision.

 ## DatetimeConfig